ubccpsc/310/docs/26w1/syllabus.md

 Memorizing definitions will not be sufficient: you will need to be able to read and comprehend code, apply concepts, and articulate the tradeoffs you considered.
 Expect several kinds of questions, but in all of them you will be asked to justify your answer, not merely to give it.
-Each kind of question will be something you have practiced in lecture, lab tutorials, lab assignments or the project.
+Each kind of question will be something similar to what you have practiced in lecture, lab tutorials, lab assignments or the project.
 Additional details
 about the format of the exams will be provided closer to the exam date.